RedditRecs

 Reddit Icon

-demjuices • 18 days ago
+demjuices • about 1 month ago

 I have the Roborock S7 I got on sale for Amazon Black Friday (believe $380?) and I love it.
 It includes a water mop pad which maybe not cleans super well but removes all footprints on our wood floors which looks like.
 I bought it in 2023 and still going as brand new.
 I do replace parts like the brushes and filters when the app tells me it’s due for replacement; although I double the time as I think the parts are fine.
 Have about 550hr+ runtime and working like a charm.
 When we update our basement I’ll move this one down there and replace with a new one.
 Roborock sells some with auto dust unloading and auto mopping which imo is a lot more money.
 I’m happy with manually emptying since it’s good to inspect the robot every so often and get any hair out of the brushes.